Aerial View of the Lodge

 Brook Trout: June through August is peak brook trout fishing.
 Brookies average 3 to 4 pounds, with a 9.3-pound lake record.

 Boats: The Lodge has a fleet of 18-foot boats equipped with 40 HP Yamaha outboards, a casting deck, swivel seats with backrests, rod holders, and locators.
-The Lodge's dock system makes it easy to get in and out of the boat.
+The Lodge's dock system makes getting in and out of the boat easy.
 You'll fish two anglers per boat and guide.

 Guides: Expert guides, many of whom have spent their entire lives exploring the islands and bays and fishing the hot spots of God’s Lake.
 They are well-versed in spin and fly angling and, if needed, are able to help guests learn and use their equipment.

-Shore Lunch: All fishing is catch-and-release other than selected sizes of walleye, northern pike, and lake trout that are guide-prepared for shore lunch.
+Shore Lunch: All fishing is catch-and-release, other than selected sizes of walleye, northern pike, and lake trout, which are guide-prepared for shore lunch.

 Golf Carts will transport anyone with medical or physical difficulties to and from your dock to the Lodge.
 You can also zip around the island to visit the historic gold mine.

 Fishing Equipment: Equipment is not provided.
-For $195.00 USD per person, they offer a one-week rental package that includes up to three rods and three reels and lures for all fish species.
+For $195.75 USD per person, they offer a one-week rental package including up to three rods, reels, and lures for all fish species.
 Bring a good supply of leaders, as the fish in God’s Lake can be tackle busters.
 A detailed list of what to bring is included in our confirmation packet.

 The Lodge was excellent and well-run.
 It is certainly near the top of the list for Canadian lodges.